 Pre-serialization transaction model [5] is built on top of local database systems.
 Mobile transactions (also called global transactions) are submitted from mobile hosts through the global transaction coordinators that reside at the mobile support stations.
-The mobile transaction is entirely processed at local database systems.
+This mobile transaction is entirely processed at local database systems (As shown in Figure 6).
 At each node (or site), there is a site manager that administrates all the transactions executed at that node.
 When a global transaction is prepared to commit, a global transaction coordinator will carry out an algorithm, called Partial Global Serialization Graph algorithm that detects any non-serializable schedule among the mobile transactions.
-If there is a cycle in the graph, i.e., the schedule is non-serializable, the mobile transaction is aborted.
+If there is a cycle in the graph, i.e., the schedule is nonserializable, the mobile transaction is aborted.